-kinetic Monte Carlo simulations of CVD diamond growth
+Kinetic Monte Carlo simulations of CVD diamond growth

 Surface processes

-Combining a knowledge of the experimental growth conditions and the type of diamond growth that results from these, with measurements of the gas composition in the CVD plasma using diagnostics like REMPI/CRDS or mass spectrometry, has allowed us to develop (in collaboration with Yuri Mankelevich of Moscow State University) a sophisticated model for the reactions and interactions of the various gas-phase species in the plasma.
+Combining a knowledge of the experimental growth conditions and the type of diamond growth that results from these, with measurements of the gas composition in the CVD plasma using diagnostics like REMPI/CRDS and mass spectrometry, has allowed us to develop (in collaboration with Yuri Mankelevich of Moscow State University) a sophisticated model for the reactions and interactions of the various gas-phase species in the plasma.
 Extrapolating this model to the substrate surface then gives information about the identities, concentrations and energies of all the species striking a growing diamond surface for a given set of deposition conditions (gases, pressure, power, etc.).
 The next problem is to determine how these species interact with the surface to grow diamond.
 There are a number of possible processes:

 1. Adsorption: A gas-phase reactive radical, such as CH3, attaches to a surface radical site.